ctacont/simple-shootEm-game/README.md

-A simple ShootEmUp Game in HTML, CSS, JS
+A simple ShootEmUp Game in HTML, CSS, JS (c) 2025 Hasan Yüksel

 Link to test and play the game in desktop mode: